Data Architecture Principles

 Many organizations want to break down their silos by sharing data across departments.

-But 1 or 2 years after they have decided there are still many silos in the organization.
-Various departments are not sharing their data that makes sense to share, when in fact they could.
+But 1 or 2 years after they have decided, there are still many silos in the organization.
+Various departments are not sharing their data that makes sense to share when, in fact, they could.

 NOTE: In business, organizational silos refer to departments that operate independently from other departments and are not sharing data with others.

-Suppose the organization has said, 'Data, metadata, products, and information from one business division, should be fully and openly shared with other business divisions, subject to national or international jurisdictional laws and policies, including respecting appropriate extant restrictions and under international standards of ethical research conduct.'
+Suppose the organization has said, 'Data, metadata, products, and information from one business division should be fully and openly shared with other business divisions, subject to national or international jurisdictional laws and policies, including respecting appropriate extant restrictions and under international standards of ethical research conduct.'

 Why does Dragon1 not label this statement above as a principle?